Table of Contents

 Comprehensive Land Use Classification: Turning Pixels into Knowledge

-Raw satellite data is just a collection of numbers.
-To make it useful, it must be classified into meaningful land cover and land use categories.
-This process transforms pixels into actionable information about forest, urban, water, and agricultural areas.
+Raw satellite data consists of vast arrays of pixel values representing reflected light across different wavelengths.
+To convert this data into practical information, it must be classified into meaningful land cover and land use categories.
+This process transforms thousands of pixels into coherent maps that delineate forests, urban areas, water bodies, and various agricultural land types.

 The Core Land Cover Categories